 Thereafter we shall continue in our own private coach to Bodh Gaya where Siddhartha Gautama awakened to become the Buddha.
 We shall visit the Mahabodhi Temple, sit under the Bodhi Tree and visit the seven sites he visited after his enlightenment.
 We shall also walk across the countryside to the caves where the Buddha practiced austerities and to the village of Sujata, the young girl who offered him rice and milk when he was starving to death.
 We shall journey on to Rajgir, the capital of the Magadha kingdom at the time of the Buddha.
-We will visit Jethian, where the Buddha met with King Bimbisara, walk to the Bamboo Grove, the first land donated to the sangha, climb to his favorite meditation place, Vulture Peak and walk to the Saptaparni Caves, where the first Buddhist council was held, via the Hot Springs that he bathed at.
+We will visit Jethian, where the Buddha met with King Bimbisara, wander around and sit in the Bamboo Grove, the first land donated to the sangha, walk up to his favorite meditation place, Vulture Peak and may also climb to the Saptaparni Caves, where the first Buddhist council was held, via the Hot Springs that he bathed.
 We shall visit Nalanda the site of the famous university from the 5th to 12th centuries CE where a lot of Mahayana teachings were developed, including being the source of the Manifestation school lineage of the Order of Inter-being.